An objective analysis of Git and why developing with it sucks.

 The Development branch actually has a big drawback besides just being an annoying extra step.
 Since developers are merging all their features there before a release, they now have to go in there and undo merges and pull code apart if the business decides they don't want some features combined in the next release, which is actually very common.

-The true ideal branching pattern is called "candidate release", and it goes as follows, no diagram necessary.
+The true ideal branching pattern is called Candidate Release Branching, and it goes as follows.
 The Master looks like what is in production.
 New feature branches are created from the Master.
 When the developers are planning a release they create a candidate release branch from the Master and merge the features to that branch.
 Some extra QA is done on this branch and maybe some bug fixes and then it is released.
 After release it is merged to the Master and the cycle continues.
 If business decides during this process that they want fewer features in the next release you simply abandon the current candidate release branch and create a new one from Master and merge fewer features into it.
 Notice that there is no Development branch!
 Why do you need it?
 Point your static analysis at your feature branches during development, or your release branch, or your Master.
 The master static analysis will give you a history of analysis.
 Don't let the Devops people be so lazy!

 Git CLI sucks